actions-marketplace-validations/shry_gitcha-action/README.md

 ## Idea

 A lot of people are using a git repo for managing there CV files, job history, certificates etc.
-Why not combine your CV repo with the power of (Open)AI.
+Why not combine your CV repo with the power of (Open)AI?

 ## Usage

-To use this action, you must have a git repository with at least some files with personal information of you.
+To use this action, you need a git repository with at least some files with personal information of you.
 For GitHub we recommend you use the `release` workflow:

 1. When you have found an interessting job position: Create a new release